 If you hold a valid US passport, you won’t need to apply for a J-1 visa to work at Summer Camp.

-Preparation Days are a full day of training that gets you ready to tackle a summer at camp.
+PDOM is a full day of training that gets you ready to tackle a summer at camp.
 They’re also full of vital information that covers everything you need to know about the next steps and how camps work in practice.

 Proof of Return is a really important part of the visa interview process.